psevestre/openid-fapi/cds-spec-analysis/README.md

 The following are a list of modifications which are divergent from their specification and may or may not be breaking but are notable:

+* Unregistered `refresh_token_expires_at` claim is MANDATORY for ongoing consent (ie. not once off)
+  * *Update 2019-08-27*: Following related discussion [in FAPI #251](https://bitbucket.org/openid/fapi/issues/251/refresh-token-expiry-time) with highlight that this claim is named differently between standards (and appears to have slightly different business rules) this modification has been upgraded to a Non-Spec Compliant Change
 * Introspection methods modified:
     * Introspection of Access Tokens is not allowed
     * Introspection of ID Tokens is not allowed